Chapter 24: Dawn

 She climbed.

 At a hundred and fifty feet, her legs began to shake.
-Past depletion — this was muscular.
+Not depletion — this was muscular.
 Quadriceps, calves, the connective structure of knee and ankle announcing the system was past its rated load.

 “Stop,” Elias said.